-As we are entering full swing into spring, and temperatures are warming, many are waiting expectantly for the return of the hummingbirds.
-Here in the Northeast, the Ruby-Throated Hummingbird will be the star of the show.
+Spring is now in full-swing and temperatures are warming!
+Many are waiting expectantly for the return of the hummingbirds.
+Here in the Northeast, the ruby-throated hummingbird is the star of the show.
 Where you live determines when you’ll see them (see below).
 Enjoy these facts about these wonderful, tiny creatures.

 10 Fascinating Hummingbird Facts